-Understanding balcony décor can be a challenge, particularly if you don’t have loads of experience with general design principles.
+Understanding balcony décor can be a challenge, particularly if you don’t have a ton of experience with general design principles.
 Luckily, the basics are pretty simple, and you can use them in any future decorating projects, both inside and out.

 Setting Goals for Balcony Decorating